 Since 2007, Student Success has been providing violence prevention programming to hundreds of universities, community colleges and trade schools.
-We were also selected by the U.S. Army to develop and manage a customized online program to train their Soldiers and ROTC Cadets about sexual assault.
+We were also selected by the U.S. Army to develop and manage a customized online program to train their Soldiers and ROTC Cadets about sexual assault and sexual harassment.

 Steven Pearlman, Ph.D., Content Director

 Steven has offered sexual assault defense programs at businesses and colleges for the last fifteen years.
 He developed and taught the country’s only full-credit college course devoted exclusively to sexual assault that blended the academic study of sexual assault (law, culture, history, etc.) with verbal de-escalation, psychological escape, and physical self-defense training.
 This puts Steven in a unique position to understand the relationship between the scholarship on sexual assault and the pragmatics of teaching students to become safer.

 Jackson is a Professor of Organization and Strategy at Washington University in St. Louis.
 A recipient of the State of Missouri’s Governors’ Award for Excellence in Teaching, Jackson teaches an introduction to management class to 200 first-semester freshmen annually and is a member of the university’s undergraduate council,which identifies and resolves undergraduate campus-wide issues.

 Brad is a filmmaker and writer with a background in advertising and marketing.
 Past projects include the documentary film Underage=Unprepared, a learning tool for teens and parents about the dangers of alcohol and underage drinking.

 David Stobie, President